eclipse/kiso-testing/docs/examples/how_to_auxiliary.rst

 - :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._create_auxiliary_instance`:
   handle the auxiliary creation.
-Minimal actions to perform are opening the attached :py:class:`~pykiso.connector.CChannel`, to which can be added actions such as flashing the device under test, perform security related operations to allow the communication, etc.
+Minimal actions to perform are opening the attached :py:class:`~pykiso.connector.CChannel` with `self.my_callback`, to which can be added actions such as flashing the device under test, perform security related operations to allow the communication, etc.
 - :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._delete_auxiliary_instance`:
   handle the auxiliary deletion.
 This method is the counterpart of